-This Vegan Stuffed Zucchini with a quinoa and walnut stuffing is spiced with rosemary, sage, and thyme!
-It’s a healthy and hearty meal full of nutrients, and plant-protein!
+This Vegan Stuffed Zucchini with quinoa and walnut stuffing is spiced with rosemary, sage, and thyme!
+It’s a healthy and hearty meal full of nutrients and plant protein!

 - Super flavorful stuffing.